Understanding the Regions in Tonga(c) tongapocketguide.com

 Ha’apai

 Tonga’s central island group is made up of 62 islands scattered across the ocean, yet only 17 are inhabited.
-The landscape mainly looks like idyllic islands with sandy shores rimmed by coral, as well as a few volcanic islands that have become recent additions to the archipelago over the last 15 years.
+The landscape mainly consists of idyllic islands with sandy shores rimmed by coral, as well as a few volcanic islands that have become recent additions to the archipelago over the last 15 years.

-The main islands that visitors will see include the main hub, Lifuka Island, the connected Foa Island, as well as the uninhabited (aside from a few resorts) Uolevu Island.
+The main islands that visitors will see include the main hub, Lifuka Island, the connected Foa Island, as well as the uninhabited (aside from a few resorts) Uoleva Island.

 Ha’apai is popular for whale swimming, wellness retreats, scuba diving, snorkelling, kitesurfing and more.
 Find out more about the island group in The Complete Guide to Ha’apai.